New Zealand Certificate in Information Technology

 What can I expect out of this qualification?

-The purpose of this qualification is to provide Aotearoa New Zealand with graduates who have attained a broad understanding of the core concepts and practical skills in Information Technology (IT).
+The purpose of this qualification is to provide Aotearoa New Zealand with people who have attained a broad understanding of the core concepts and practical skills in Information Technology (IT), can apply the fundamentals of current and emerging concepts and practice in IT, and are able to proceed to further IT-related study.

-Graduates will be capable of applying the fundamentals of current and emerging concepts and practice in IT.
-They will also be able to demonstrate awareness of appropriate professional practice, and work both as part of a team and independently, under broad supervision.
+As an emerging IT professional, graduates will be aware of appropriate professional practice, and work both as part of a team and independently, under broad supervision.

 Key Information for Students